theonewhowritesthedocs/apdc-docs/docs/apps/modify-route-bom.md

   | Additional Text | No |
 </CustomDetails>

+Set the **Position** following the numbering system for BoM positions at your company.
+By default, it will be the number that follows after the previous BoM position, i.e., 30, if the previous BoM position is 20.

+Type in the item (**ItemCode**) or click the <IIcon icon='iconamoon:search-bold' width='17' height='17' /> button to open the **Item Search** modal.

 <CustomDetails summary='Item Search Modal'>

 On this modal you need to select one of the **items** listed.